 Why is it so important to give visibility to female artists?

 Because it's important for artists to have visibility, regardless of their gender.
-I hate the term "female artists" - it's funny that with music, critics always label a band made up of women a "girl band" but a band made up of men just a band.
+I hate the term "female artists."
+It's funny that with music, critics always label a band made up of women a "girl band" but a band made up of men is just a band.

 Should one's gender determine ones work?